ekta1604/AcademiVerse/README.md

 NEXTAUTH_SECRET=your-secret-key
 API_BASE_URL=http://localhost:8080
 ```

-Edit http.js to use API_BASE_URL as a base URL for client.
+Configure the HTTP client in `src/lib/client/http.js` to use `API_BASE_URL` as the base URL for all API requests.

 ## Testing